Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 Where to get baby chicks

 You can buy them at farm supply stores.
-You can order them directly through hatcheries and get them in the mail.
+You can also order them directly through hatcheries and get them in the mail.

 Each source for baby chicks comes with it its own positives and negatives, but my preferred method so far has been to get them at my local farm supply store or from other local chicken keepers.